People with MCS are sometimes harassed at work by supervisors and colleagues.

 Successes in Court

 The first successful MCS workplace lawsuit was won in 2010.
-Susan McBride sued the City of Detroit, since her supervisor refused to accommodate her inability to breath in a fragranced office (McBride vs. Detroit, 2010; Action News Detroit, 2010).
+Susan McBride sued the City of Detroit, since her supervisor refused to accommodate her inability to breathe in a fragranced office (McBride vs. Detroit, 2010; Action News Detroit, 2010).

 In 2017 Caltrans employee John Barrie won a similar lawsuit.
 His supervisor kept exposing him to toxic cleaning products and fragrances.
 When he complained, he was harassed in various ways, such as demoted and called names.
 Sometimes he would return to his desk and find his personal things soaked in fragrances.
 The employer appealed the verdict and lost again (Ashton, 2017; Venteicher, 2019).